Disability Engagement Group

-The Department of Human Services (DHS) is leading the implementation of Inclusive SA and is seeking to appoint 12 people with strong knowledge and understanding of disability to be founding members of the new Disability Engagement Group (DEG).
+The Department of Human Services (DHS) is leading the implementation of Inclusive SA, and have appointed 12 people with strong knowledge and understanding of disability as the founding members of the new Disability Engagement Group (DEG).

-DEG members will provide advice to government on future directions of the State Disability Inclusion Plan, Inclusive SA and the trends in the disability sector and emerging issues.
+DEG members will serve an initial term of 1 to 2 years, meeting quarterly to provide advice to government on future directions of the State Disability Inclusion Plan, Inclusive SA and the trends in the disability sector and emerging issues.

 - lived experience of disability

 - experience of being a carer, parent or a family member of a person with disability

 - have an interest in disability policy matters and current trends.

 We are pleased to introduce our new DEG members, who met for the first time on 4 March 2022.
 The newly appointed panel provide a voice for a broad range of diverse peoples including: